MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-r-standalone-windows-install.md

 # Install SQL Server 2016 R Server (Standalone)
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-This article describes how to use SQL Server 2016 setup to install the standalone version of SQL Server 2016 R Server.
+This article describes how to use SQL Server 2016 setup to install the standalone version of **SQL Server 2016 R Server**.
 If you have an Enterprise Edition or Software Assurance, installing the standalone R Server on a production server is free.

 ## <a name="bkmk_prereqs"> </a> Pre-install checklist